rabbitmq/rabbitmq-website/site/oauth2-examples.md

 Note that `uaac token decode` does not print the header only the actual token.
 One simple way to get this information is via [jwt.io](https://jwt.io).

-To get the signing key used by UAA we access the *token key* access point with the credentials of the `admin` UAA client; or a client which has the permission to get it.
+To get the signing key used by UAA you access the *token key* access point with the credentials of the `admin` UAA client; or a client which has the permission to get it.

 <pre class="lang-bash">
 curl http://localhost:8080/uaa/token_key \